ashishdatta/Valor/README.md

 - Finish implementing all of the API calls
 - Add more region support beyond NA
 - Document all methods throughly
+- Find an easier to read URL generating method